Skip to main content

 Configure AppVentiX

 • Create Machine Group: Create a Machine Group that contains the machines running the App-V client.
-These are the machines where your users run their applications (their desktops).
+These are the machines where your users run their applications.
+This can be a Citrix catalog, RDS environment, AVD hostpool, Windows 365 machines or a machine group containing physical machines.
+Basically, AppVentiX supports every use case, also offline use cases are supported.
 Click on Manage Groups in the Manage Machines section followed by Add new Machine Group.
 You can define a machine group based on an Active Directory Group or OU, or Entra ID.

 Configure AppVentiX